Historic preservation group asks Trump admin. to pause White House East Wing demolition where ballroom will be

 The Society of Architectural Historians and the American Institute of Architects may make recommendations but have no statutory role in the design or construction of the ballroom.

+One White House official said Wednesday that construction plans for the new ballroom would be submitted to the National Capital Planning Commission "at the appropriate time and hoping to do so soon."
+Another White House official said in a statement, "The scope and size of the project has always been subject to vary as the process developed."

-The White House has not responded to the concerns raised by the three groups, but in a statement Tuesday made reference to "manufactured outrage, unhinged leftists and their Fake News allies" who it said "are clutching their pearls over President Donald J. Trump's visionary addition of a grand, privately funded ballroom to the White House."
+The White House has not commented on the concerns raised by the three groups, but in a statement Tuesday made reference to "manufactured outrage, unhinged leftists and their Fake News allies" who it said "are clutching their pearls over President Donald J. Trump's visionary addition of a grand, privately funded ballroom to the White House."

 White House press secretary Karoline Leavitt, in discussing the ballroom construction, told Fox News Wednesday, "Nearly every single president who has lived in this beautiful White House behind me has made modernizations and renovations of their own."